 Students are required to behave with respect for other residents.

-With the offer of accommodation we will send you by post or link to a handbook, giving detailed information about your accommodation.
+With the offer of accommodation we will send you a link to a handbook, giving detailed information about your accommodation.

 Everyone is required to provide a Guarantor who will be responsible for paying your rent, if you fail to do so.